The information in this article applies to:

 - In the Mulled Units section, uncheck Single Wall Hole to produce separately framed openings for each door and/or window in the mulled unit.

 - Leave Single Wall Hole checked to produce a single framed opening for the entire unit.

 To build and edit door and window framing

 By far, the easiest way to create wall framing is to check Build Wall Framing on the Wall panel of the Build Framing dialog.
 Studs, plates, sills, headers, trimmers and cripples will be automatically generated for all framed walls in your entire plan.

 Once generated, you can easily edit these framing members if needed.
 Plates, sills, headers, trimmers and cripples can be selected in 3D views, cross section/elevation views and in Wall Details, while studs can be selected and edited in any view.

 - Use the menu to browse to Edit> Default Settings to display the Default Settings dialog.

-- In Chief Architect X3 and newer, expand the Dimension category, select Manual Dimensions to highlight this option, and click on the Edit button to display the Saved Manual Dimension Defaults dialog.
+In Chief Architect X4 and prior, expand the Dimension category, select Manual Dimensions to highlight this option, and click on the Edit button to display the Saved Manual Dimension Defaults dialog.
 Here, you can choose the appropriate default, and click on the Edit button to display the Manual Dimension Defaults dialog.

 - On the Locate Objects panel, note the Openings section and click the radio button to Rough Opening and click OK.

-The settings on the Locate Objects tab affect dimension lines drawn after the changes are made.
+The settings on the Locate Objects panel affect dimension lines drawn after the changes are made.
 Dimension lines that were drawn prior to these settings being changed will not be affected.